cywcarrie/Carrie_Line-Chatbot_Portfolio/README.md

 # Go Bike
 **This line chatbot application is suitable for someone who ride bike and it provides the weather conditions of tourist attractions in Taiwan.
-It also provides the list of tourist attractions to see by bike in Taiwan.
+It also provides the lists of tourist attractions to see by bike in Taiwan.
 In addition, it provides bike and travel websites of some cities in Taiwan.**

 # 1) User Information